-\subsection{CLEVR Composition Generalization Test}
+\subsection{CLEVR composition generalization test}

-The CLEVR composition generalization test (CLEVR-CoGenT)~\cite{clevr} was proposed to investigate the composition generalization ability of a VQA model.
-This dataset contains synthesized images and questions similar to CLEVR, but it has two conditions: in condition A, all cubes are gray, blue, brown, or yellow, and all cylinders are red, green, purple, or cyan.
-In condition B, cubes and cylinders swap color palettes.
+The CLEVR composition generalization test (CLEVR-CoGenT)~\cite{clevr} was proposed to investigate the composition generalizability of a VQA model.
+This dataset contains synthesized images and questions similar to CLEVR, but it has two conditions: in condition A, all cubes are gray, blue, brown, or yellow, and all cylinders are red, green, purple, or cyan; in condition B, cubes and cylinders swap color palettes.
 Thus, one model cannot achieve good performance on condition B by simply memorizing and overfitting the samples in condition A.

 We report the accuracy of our model in Table~\ref{table:clevr_CoGenT}. ``Ours'' represents the model that we trained on the CLEVR dataset with the same settings and hyperparameters.
-We train it on training set that has condition A, and evaluate it on validation set that has both condition A and B. Our model achieves $97.35\%$ accuracy on condition A, and it obtains $83.50\%$ accuracy on condition B without fine-tuning on the alternative color scheme set B. Our method achieves higher accuracy on condition B while the accuracy on condition A is similar to PE~\cite{inferring2017} and FiLM~\cite{FiLM}.
-This result demonstrates that our model has better composition generalization ability.
+We train it on a training set that meets condition A and evaluate it on a validation set that meets condition A and condition B. Our model achieves $97.35\%$ accuracy on condition A, and it achieves $83.50\%$ accuracy on condition B without being fine-tuned on the alternative color scheme set B. Our method achieves higher accuracy on condition B, while the accuracy on condition A is similar to PE~\cite{inferring2017} and FiLM~\cite{FiLM}.
+This result demonstrates that our model has better composition generalizability.

 In Figure~\ref{fig:clevr_cogen}, we show our model's reasoning routes on the CLEVR-CoGenT condition B validation set.
 We display the image and parse tree on the left, and the attention map at each step is shown on the right.
-The first questions query the number between purple blocks and the cyan metallic cubes.
-When there are no ``cyan metallic cubes'', the first step attends nothing.
-At the second step, it successfully attends the three purple blocks.
+The first questions query the number of purple blocks and cyan metallic cubes.
+When there are no ``cyan metallic cubes'', the first step attends nothing, while the second step successfully attends the three purple blocks.
 Note that there is no purple block in the training set, and our model correctly distinguishes the purple blocks from the red block.
 The second example follows the parsed tree and successively attends the ``green object'', its ``left'' and the ``gray thing''.
-Gray cylinders are also not present in the training set, and our model can locate the color ``gray'' and then predict the answer.
-These examples show that our model can locate the color and the object separately and that it possesses composition generalization ability to a certain extent.
+Gray cylinders are not present in the training set, but our model can locate the color ``gray'' and then predict the answer.
+These examples show that our model can locate the color and the object separately and that it possesses composition generalizability to a certain extent.